 “I didn’t decide to be a photographer, I just happened to fall into it.”
 Those are the words of Berenice Abbott, a woman who lived and died before I became a photographer myself.
-My official “fall into it” date was January 19, 2007, but it unofficially began when my daughter, Dana Kelly, said it would be fun to be a photographer.
+My official “fall into it” date was January 19, 2007, but it unofficially began when my daughter, Dana Haas, said it would be fun to be a photographer.
 “Yeah,” I thought.
 “It would.”

-Even better, it was something we could do together – and the vision of d & k Photography suddenly came into focus.
+– and the vision of d & k Photography suddenly came into focus.

 I love interacting with people – and, to borrow a word MasterCard made famous – the way they respond when they first see their pictures is “priceless”.
 When I get emotion, I know I have done a good job.